-- Evaluate: The resulting analysis scores were then evaluated to determine aspects of High, Medium and Low relevance to our business success and interest to stakeholders - to make an overall determination of materiality. - Report: The resulting evaluation is reported in the following figures.
+- Evaluate: The resulting analysis scores were then evaluated to determine aspects of High, Medium and Low relevance to our business success and interest to stakeholders to make an overall determination of materiality. - in the following figures.
 Our materiality threshold for this report is indicated by the yellow boxes in the first figure.
 Aspects that fell outside this scope do not currently meet our materiality threshold and are not reported in detail in this Sustainability Report.
 In line with GRI principles, this approach helps us focus attention on the issues that really matter.
 The value chain boundary for each material aspect is also shown in the second following figure.